lizmat/raku-all-modules/melezhik/remote-file/README.md

 ## location

 A local file path where to store a downloaded file.
 No default value.
 Obligatory.

+## user

+Sets user name for resources with access restricted by http basic authentication.
+Optional, no default value.

+## password

+Sets password for resources with access restricted by http basic authentication.
+Optional, no default value.

 # Author

 [Alexey Melezhik](melezhik@gmail.com)